Republican Health Care Proposal Would Cover Fewer Low-Income Families

 "In general this is going to result in fewer people covered nationwide," says Caroline Pearson, a senior vice president at Avalere, a health care consulting group.

 Republican leaders distributed the skeleton proposal at a meeting of the House Republican Conference in the Capitol on Thursday.
-Lawmakers now have an outline to bring with them to their districts for the President's Day holiday weekend, where they may face constituents with questions about what is going to happen to their health care.
-The plan is based on a plan outlined last summer by House Speaker Paul Ryan, R-Wisc.
+Lawmakers now have an outline to bring with them to their districts for the Presidents Day holiday weekend, where they may face constituents with questions about what is going to happen to their health care.
+The plan is based on one outlined last summer by House Speaker Paul Ryan.

-Congressman Bill Huizenga, R. Mich., called the 18-page outline "guideposts and a road map."
+Rep. Bill Huizenga, R-Mich., called the 18-page outline "guideposts and a road map."

 "We know the direction we want to go and sort of the destination," Huizenga said outside the meeting.

-Lawmakers who attended the meeting said the plan is to repeal the Affordable Care Act with a bill similar to one that passed in 2015 but was vetoed by President Obama.
+Lawmakers who attended the meeting said the plan is to repeal the Affordable Care Act with a bill similar to one that passed in 2015 but was vetoed by then-President Barack Obama.
 That proposal would have repealed all the taxes and subsidies associated with the health care law and would have killed the mandate for individuals to buy health insurance by getting rid of the tax penalty used to enforce it.

 This Congress could either first pass a repeal bill and then a replacement bill, or include replacement elements in the repeal.

-The meeting Thursday centered on "principles and goals on where we're going in patient centered care," said House Ways and Means Committee Chairman Kevin Brady, R.-La., after the meeting.
+The meeting Thursday centered on "principles and goals on where we're going in patient-centered care," said House Ways and Means Committee Chairman Kevin Brady, R-La., after the meeting.

 "We're talking about repealing, replacing and starting to return control of health care and restoring the free market," he said.